 Did you know?

-New Zealand’s tally of eight Olympic gold medals ranks us ninth on the list of most successful Olympic sailing nations.
-And with eight golds, five silvers and five bronze medals, sailing is New Zealand’s third most successful Olympic sport.
+New Zealand’s tally of nine Olympic gold medals ranks us ninth on the list of most successful Olympic sailing nations.
+And with nine golds, eight silver and six bronze medals, sailing is New Zealand’s second most successful Olympic sport.

 The most successful Olympic sailor of all time is Denmark’s Paul Elvstrom.
 He won the first of his four gold medals at consecutive Games in 1948, and was still competing in 1988 at the age of 60.

-New Zealand’s most successful Olympic sailor to date is windsurfer Barbara Kendall who has three Olympic medals to her name – gold in Barcelona 1992, silver in Atlanta 1996 and bronze in Sydney 2000.
+New Zealand’s most successful Olympic sailors to date is would be Peter Burling and Blair Tuke with four Olympic medals (Gold, and Two Silver).
+Also, windsurfer Barbara Kendall has three Olympic medals to her name – Gold in Barcelona 1992, Silver in Atlanta 1996 and Bronze in Sydney 2000.

 After the 1996 games in Atlanta, the sport of yachting was to be known as ‘sailing’ to coincide with the Federation name change from `International Yacht Racing Union (IYRU)’ to `International Sailing Federation (ISAF)’, and then ‘World Sailing’ in 2016.